Above, negotiating a traverse trail at Camelback.

 Specs: 5 Lifts: 3 doubles, 2 surface.
 Uphill Capacity: 3500/hr.
 Terrain Mix: 38-43-19.
 Longest Run: 4500′.
 Season: December through mid-March.
 Closed Tuesdays.
 Night Skiing Weds-Sat.
 Annual Snowfall: 60″.
 Snowmaking.

 The SKInny: Here’s an upside-down resort with seven or eight interesting trails.
 Nothing challenging, but sure has some nice long runs for a 650′ vertical.
 If you enjoy long, mellow cruisers, this is an outstanding, uncrowded, old fashioned ski area.
+It’s a good destination for early morning holiday weekend skiing — as long as they sell that morning ticket, that’s your pick.
+Place begins to fill up when vacationers roll out of bed around 11:00 AM, and by noon it can be crowded.
+At that point you’re probably bored out of your skull anyway.

 Big Boulder, Lake Harmony (Poconos) • 55 skiable acres on 600′ vertical